armanriazi/typescript-all-in-one/workspace/fp/fp.md

 ## What is currying?

 Currying involves **converting** the function, **combining** multiple arguments into a series of functions that are executed one after another.
+In other word, process changes a function with multiple arguments into multiple functions that take a single argument and **return the next function.**

 Whenever we feed it an argument, we can write a function that returns another function that also accepts an argument and returns a function. **This continues to happen until the final argument is passed**.
 When that happens, the code block executes.
 This is called currying, and it’s very popular in functional languages like Haskell and F#.
 The following code snippet is a boilerplate example of currying: